 Are these preferences linked to a specific email address?
 What if we have several different emails for 1 customer or under a household?

 The preferences are linked to an email address + customer number.
 Tessitura allows preferences for multiple addresses on a record.
-The user would be modifying preferences for the email address + customer number the email was sent to.
+The user would be modifying preferences for the email address and customer number the email was sent to.

 Can I use @preferenceHistoryId in the preferences stored procedure?